-Oil rig movements tell important stories about various parts of the oil and gas ecosystem.
+Oil rig movements tell important stories about various parts of the energy ecosystem.
 In the past, investors of such assets relied on monthly reports for production volume and demand, today they can infer commodity transportation from automatic identification system (AIS) data mapped onto port data.
 By tracking vessel counts and load factors at ports dedicated to ore exports, for instance, analysts are able to estimate iron ore sales for each producer with very high accuracy — weeks to months in advance of official publication.

 Business Health Metrics

 Using intercompany payment patterns (payment amounts, delays and delinquencies) investors can discern whether a company is paying its debts on time.
 This data can then help gauge debtor distress — a leading indicator of stock underperformance.

 Executive travel provides leading insights into corporate strategy — most notably mergers and acquisitions, investments, partnerships and expansions.
 Accessing departure and arrival data on corporate flights, therefore, can help investors predict market-moving events.

 The Spectrum of Diffusion for Alternative Data

 We’ve barely scratched the surface of potential alternative data sources.
 The data that will become available in the next decade dwarf what we have access to right now.

 But as new data becomes available, “old” data will become commonplace.
 Diffusion is inevitable and analysts must prepare for this eventuality.

 Data has a natural life cycle.

 - NASCENT Newly discovered data sources are rare, jealously guarded and valuable because they offer investors a significant competitive advantage.